-Recognizing the role you play in the lives of our children is the first step in this commitment.
+Last year, we made a commitment to Mississippi's teachers, recognizing the role they play in the lives of our children.
 I read once "teachers are expected to reach unattainable goals with inadequate tools."

 I don't want that to be the case in Mississippi.